 Keeping signwriters in exclamation points – Westward Ho!

 I’ve included Clovelly here for its uniqueness.
 It’s a coastal village, famous for steep cobbled streets, and is home to less than 500 people.
 Unusually, the village is privately owned, and only seven buildings in the village are not listed for their architectural importance.
 The main street in the village is not accessible to vehicles, and deliveries are made by sledge.
-Rubbish is moved downhill to the harbour, where it can be collected by vehicle.
+Top local’s tip: don’t wear sandals – your feet will slide straight out the front on the descent!

 The village has been a source of literary inspiration to authors such as Dickens and Kipling, and also inspiration to artists including Turner.
 There is an admission charge to enter the village.